 The index does not look at sustainability performance in isolation of basic financial health.
 The Global Compact 100 marries corporate performance on environmental, social and governance (ESG) issues with a requirement of consistent base-line profitability.

-The performance of the GC 100 should not be seen as evidence of a causal relationship between a commitment to corporate sustainability practices and stock performance.
+The performance of the Global Compact 100 should not be seen as evidence of a causal relationship between a commitment to corporate sustainability practices and stock performance.
 Rather the index suggests that companies exhibiting enhanced environmental, social and governance (ESG) have the potential to perform better in financial markets over time.

-Companies are eligible for the GC 100 if they or their parent company have been Global Compact signatories for a minimum of one year, are publicly listed, and fall within the research universe of Sustainalytics, which provided the research for the index.
-The Global Compact includes nearly 8000 corporate signatories, of which approximately 1000 are publicly traded; of these, Sustainalytics covers 713.
+Companies are eligible for the Global Compact 100 if they or their parent company have been Global Compact signatories for a minimum of one year, are publicly listed, and fall within the research universe of Sustainalytics, which provided the research for the index.
+The Global Compact includes nearly 8000 corporate signatories, of which approximately 1000 are publicly traded; of these, Sustainalytics covers close to 700.
 Additionally, companies in the index must pass a financial screen that requires positive pre-tax earning, on average, for the 3 years preceding the index annual review.
 In the case that a company is already a constituent of the index, it will only be removed if there are two consecutive years of negative 3-year average earnings figures.

 Deputy Director and Head of Financial Markets

 Manager of Investor Engagements with the UN Global Compact